lsoares/selenium-testing-library/README.md

 # Selenium Testing Library
-**_[Testing Library](http://testing-library.com) selectors available as Selenium locators for Kotlin/Java._**

 [![.github/workflows/test.yml](https://github.com/lsoares/selenium-testing-library/actions/workflows/test.yml/badge.svg)](https://github.com/lsoares/selenium-testing-library/actions/workflows/test.yml)
 [![Download](https://img.shields.io/maven-central/v/com.luissoares/selenium-testing-library?logo=apache%20maven)](https://search.maven.org/artifact/com.luissoares/selenium-testing-library)

+It brings the [Testing Library](http://testing-library.com) selectors as Selenium locators.
+Why?
 When I use Selenium, I want to be independent of ids, classes, and similar.
 I'm a fan of the Testing Library because it encourages "testing as a user":

 > The more your tests resemble the way your software is used,